 Finally, she drilled a large hole on the bottom of the pumpkin to place Christmas lights, turning it into an illuminating galaxy jack-o’-lantern.
 Although Allison used a fake black pumpkin for the project, it is indeed possible to paint the galaxy on a real pumpkin too.
 So why not try it this time around for Halloween!

-Head over to Dream a Little Bigger for more images and the complete tutorial.
+Head over to Dream a Little Bigger for the complete tutorial.
+Also, check out more galaxy/constellation pumpkin ideas for inspiration: